Nine nations compete in the FIM Speedway World Cup.

 If a rider crosses the white inside line fully with both wheels, or leaves the circuit, they are adjudged to have retired from the race – unless they left the track to take essential avoiding action (e.g. to avoid a fallen rider).

-The winners of Semi-Finals 1 and 2 join hosts Poland in the FIM Speedway World Cup Final.
+The winners of Semi-Finals 1 and 2 join the host nation in the FIM Speedway World Cup Final.

 The second and third-placed teams in Semi-Final 1 and 2 advance to the Race Off, where the winner also earns a place in the Final.

-The winner of the FIM SWC Final will be crowned world team champions for 2023.
+The winner of the FIM SWC Final will be crowned world team champions.

 TIES AND ABANDONMENTS